 Dallas Is So Much More Than A Stop-Over.
 Here’s Why

-Without Austin’s international cultural appeal, the historical significance of San Antonio (home of The Alamo), and the pride of being Beyoncé’s hometown (looking at you, Houston) all up in your grill, it’s easy to overlook Dallas when you’re planning a trip to Texas.
+With Austin’s international cultural appeal, the historical significance of San Antonio (which is home of The Alamo), and Beyoncé’s hometown (looking at you, Houston) all up in your grill, it’s easy to overlook Dallas when you’re planning a trip to Texas.

-But with a burgeoning literary and art scene; a fresh crop of young people graduating from nearby universities and sticking around in the city; scores of locally made food, brews and crafts; and direct flights from Sydney and Melbourne, there’s never been a better reason to make Dallas more than just a stop-over.
-Here’s an itinerary to help you get started.
+But with a burgeoning literary and art scene, a fresh crop of young people graduating from nearby universities (and sticking around in the city), and scores of locally made food, brews and crafts, there’s never been a better reason to make Dallas more than just a stop-over.

 With locations all over the city, local institution Norma’s Cafe is known for its massive all-day breakfasts and legendary Chicken Fried Steak.

 Be sure to grab a souvenir “Kiss My Grits!” mug or t-shirt on your way out.

 Sonny Bryan’s Smokehouse

 Sonny Bryan’s nickname is “The Original” for a reason.
-This classic BBQ spot has been serving ribs and brisket by the pound for almost 60 years, and was the direct inspiration for a lot of the pitmasters who have opened more contemporary smokehouses around town, like the top-rated Lockhart Smokehouse and 18th and Vine, which has more of a fine-dining feel.
+The classic BBQ spot has been serving ribs and brisket by the pound for almost 60 years, inspiring a lot of the pitmasters who’ve opened more contemporary smokehouses around town, like the top-rated Lockhart Smokehouse and 18th and Vine, which has more of a fine-dining feel.

 Sixth Floor Museum

 Located in the building that once housed the now-infamous Texas Schoolbook Depository is a vast and detailed museum tracking the historical context and minute-by-minute events surrounding the assassination of JFK.
 Pierce Allman was the first reporter to call in the news of the shooting, which took place outside the building in Dealey Plaza, and provides helpful audio narration of the chilling artefacts.

 The museum is one component of what’s now called the Dallas West End Historic District, which also contains an aquarium, the Dallas Holocaust Museum and The Old Red Museum, which is an educational archive of the city’s broader history.